In a project scoping meeting this week I realised how much of my knowledge about Agile concepts and techniques has seeped into my DNA.

 - What would make sense to your customers?

-All your planning decisions are based on your view of what improvements you are making to the business.
+All our planning decisions are based on our view of what improvements we are making to the business.

-The best Delivery Plan will be the one that delivers the most useful improvements to the business first.
-In my scoping meeting this week the business goals is new revenue streams.
+The best Roadmap will be the one that delivers the most useful improvements to the business first.
+In my scoping meeting this week the business need is new revenue streams.

 I think this focus on the main outputs from the project stops me going off at tangents.
 Instead of getting caught up in the detailed planning for how we will create the project deliverables I can more productively use my time on the value and benefits.